L'Occitane International: Unattractive Despite Undemanding Valuations

 Firstly, ELEMIS is the largest independent skincare brand in the U.K., and it is "a leader in prestige skincare" according to L'Occitane International's presentation slides with regards to the acquisition.
 Even prior to the acquisition of ELEMIS, L'Occitane International and its existing brands were already known for their focus on natural and organic ingredients.

 Secondly, L'Occitane International has traditionally been more of a brick & mortar retailer, which implies growth opportunities in increasing sales contribution from the wholesale (sell-in & business-to-business segment) channel.
-L'Occitane International highlighted in the company's January 2019 presentation slides that ELEMIS' "digital-first and wholesale distribution expands the Group’s omni-channel presence."
+L'Occitane International highlighted in the company's January 2019 presentation slides that ELEMIS's "digital-first and wholesale distribution expands the Group's omni-channel presence."

 Notably, digital sales accounted for 24% of ELEMIS's total revenue in 2018 and have been growing at a CAGR of 51% in the 2016-2018 period.
-In addition, ELEMIS generated 54% of its FY2018 revenue from the wholesale distribution channel, which includes TV show channels, spas, salons and cruise ships.
+In addition, ELEMIS generated 54% of its FY2018 revenue from the wholesale distribution channel, which includes TV show channels, spas, salons, and cruise ships.

 Thirdly, ELEMIS has a limited presence in the Asia Pacific region, which only accounted for 1% of its 2018 sales.
 In contrast, L'Occitane International has more a third of its revenue derived from the Greater China and Japan markets.
 In other words, there are cross-selling synergies to be derived from L'Occitane International's acquisition of ELEMIS.

-However, it must be noted that L'Occitane International paid a rather expensive price for ELEMIS, with the acquisition price implying a Enterprise Value-to-Revenue multiple of 6.4 times and a EV/EBITDA multiple of 22.6 times based on 2018 numbers.
+However, it must be noted that L'Occitane International paid a rather expensive price for ELEMIS, with the acquisition price implying an Enterprise Value-to-Revenue multiple of 6.4 times and an EV/EBITDA multiple of 22.6 times based on 2018 numbers.
 As a comparison, L'Occitane International's all-time historical peak Enterprise Value-to-Revenue and EV/EBITDA multiples were lower at 4.6 times and 22.2 times respectively in the company's 10-year trading history since its IPO in 2010.

-Notably, ELEMIS' YoY revenue growth slowed from approximately +25% YoY in 1HFY2020 to +12% in 3QFY2020 based on my estimates.
-For 9MFY2020, ELEMIS' sales growth was still a very decent +20% YoY, compared with the +8.6% YoY sales growth for the flagship L’OCCITANE en Provence brand over the same period.
-ELEMIS' relatively weaker revenue growth for 3QFY2020 was attributed to de-stocking by one of its key clients OneSpaWorld Holdings Limited (OSW) and the ongoing optimization of its distributor network.
+Notably, ELEMIS's YoY revenue growth slowed from approximately +25% YoY in 1HFY2020 to +12% in 3QFY2020 based on my estimates.
+For 9MFY2020, ELEMIS's sales growth was still a very decent +20% YoY, compared with the +8.6% YoY sales growth for the flagship L'OCCITANE en Provence brand over the same period.
+ELEMIS's relatively weaker revenue growth for 3QFY2020 was attributed to de-stocking by one of its key clients OneSpaWorld Holdings Limited (OSW) and the ongoing optimization of its distributor network.

-On the positive side of things, L'Occitane International continues to make progress with respect to its plans to expand ELEMIS' presence in Asia.
-At the company's 1HFY2020 earnings call on November 25, 2019, L'Occitane International disclosed that it was "in the process of registering the products" under the ELEMIS brand in China with plans for product launch in May-June 2020.
+On the positive side of things, L'Occitane International continues to make progress with respect to its plans to expand ELEMIS's presence in Asia.
+At the company's 1HFY2020 earnings call on November 25, 2019, L'Occitane International disclosed that it was "in the process of registering the products" under the ELEMIS brand in China with plans for a product launch in May-June 2020.

-The jury is still out on whether ELEMIS' current financial performance has justified the lofty acquisition multiples that L'Occitane International paid for, and more time is needed to see if ELEMIS can deliver results that are above expectations.
+The jury is still out on whether ELEMIS's current financial performance has justified the lofty acquisition multiples that L'Occitane International paid for, and more time is needed to see if ELEMIS can deliver results that are above expectations.
 ELEMIS contributed 10.0% of L'Occitane International's 9MFY2020 revenue.

 Decline In Profitability And Increased Financial Leverage Were Concerns Prior To Coronavirus Outbreak

-In challenging times, companies with high profit margins (implying low cost-to-revenue ratios) and strong balance sheets have a better chance of weathering the current storm.
+In challenging times, companies with high-profit margins (implying low cost-to-revenue ratios) and strong balance sheets have a better chance of weathering the current storm.
 Even prior to the coronavirus outbreak, L'Occitane International's decline in profitability and increased net gearing were concerns.

 L'Occitane International's profit margins have been on a decline in the past decade, as per the chart below.
 This is likely attributable to the company's aggressive new store expansion.
 The company has doubled the number of self-operated stores in the past 10 years to more than 1,500, which led to an increase in the distribution expenses-to-revenue ratio from 44% in FY2010 to 50% in FY2019.